Maurice White: The Emotions

 After Stax Records became embroiled in financial problems, the girl group the Emotions looked for a new contract and found one with Columbia Records.
 With Charles Stepney co-producing with White, their third studio album entitled Flowers was issued in 1976.
 The album got to No. 5 on the Billboard Top Soul albums chart.
 Flowers has also been certified Gold in the US by the RIAA.

 The album's title track got to No. 16 on the Billboard Hot Soul Songs chart.
 Another single being "I Don't Wanna Lose Your Love" got to Nos.
 4 & 13 on the Billboard Dance Club Songs and Hot Soul Songs charts respectively.

-Following Charles Stepney's death in 1976, White took over producing the Emotions.
+Following Charles Stepney's sudden death from a heart attack in May 1976, White took over producing the Emotions.
 During 1977 the group issued their follow up album Rejoice.
 The album reached No. 1 on the Billboard Top R&B Albums chart and No. 7 on the Billboard 200 chart.
 Rejoice has also been certified Platinum in the US by the RIAA.

 With the LP came the single "Don't Ask My Neighbors" which got to the top ten on the Billboard R&B singles charts.
 Another song, "Best of My Love", reached No. 1 on the Billboard Pop and R&B charts.
 "Best of My Love" won a Grammy for Best R&B Performance By a Duo or Group with Vocals, and an American Music Award for Favorite Soul/R&B Single.
 "Best of My Love" has also been certified Platinum in the US by the RIAA.